idleberg/atom-linter-makensis/README.md

 ## Usage

-Your code gets linted whenever you save your document or invoke the *“Lint: Lint”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette).
+Your code gets linted whenever you save your document.
+To tweak the default settings, run *“Linter MakeNSIS: Open Settings”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette).

 ### Settings